 MileIQ Pros and Cons

-|Monthly billing is excellent for short-term projects||No tax tracking features|
+|Monthly billing is excellent for short-term projects||No route planning features|

-|Excellent reporting features for tax compliance||No expense tracking features|
+|Excellent reporting features for tax compliance||No clock-in/clock-out timesheet for employees|

 Classifying via Mobile App

-There are three ways to classify drives on the app:
+There are three ways to classify drives on the app.

 - Subcategories for Business